stefanvanherwijnen/quasar-app-extension-http-authentication/packages/app-extension/README.md

 `quasar-ui-http-authentication` exports multiple helper functions for getting/setting cookies and opening dialogs.
 See [helpers.ts](../ui/src/utils/helpers.ts).

+If you use specific authentication logic and routes (e.g. for a specific framework) and want to share it with other users, you are welcome to submit a PR.
+At this moment no standard authentication logic is provided.

 # Donate

 If you appreciate the work that went into this App Extension, please consider [donating to Quasar](https://donate.quasar.dev).